akshaikrish/XMLFileWatcher/README.md

     cd XMLFileWatcher/FileWatcherTest
     ```

-2. TO build the project:
+2. Build the project using the following command:
     ```
     dotnet build
     ```

-3. To run the project
+3. Run the project using the following command:
     ```
     dotnet test
     ```